Parth-Srivastava-bithub/lightml/readme.md

-# lightml
+# lazybrains

-**lightml** is a simple model selection tool for linear regression, supporting OLS (Normal Equation), Batch Gradient Descent (BGD), and BGD with L1 regularization (Lasso).
+**lazybrains** is a simple model selection tool for linear regression, supporting OLS (Normal Equation), Batch Gradient Descent (BGD), and BGD with L1 regularization (Lasso).
 It is built on top of pandas and numpy.

 ## Usage